Reduce Your Credit Card Decline Rate WITHOUT Seeing a Surge in Fraud Attempts

 According to a survey from Profitwell, credit card declines were the leading cause of customer churn among subscription businesses accounting.
 They account for 20-40% of churn and cancellations.

 You want to avoid declines wherever possible.
-Tracking your credit card decline rate, and the rate at which you receive specific codes, can help you diagnose problems and resolve them.
+Tracking your credit card decline rate, and the rate at which you receive specific codes, can help you diagnose problems and resolve them before they trigger more unnecessary declines.

-Keep this in mind: even if many decline code responses are not your fault, most customers will be unaware of all the decline codes and the various explanations banks may have for them.
+Most decline code responses are not your fault.
+But, most customers are unaware of all the decline codes and the various explanations banks may have for them.
 To the cardholder, getting declined can be a negative experience that they’ll associate with your business.
 So, stopping declines from happening whenever possible is a crucial practice.

 What Should You Do About Credit Card Declines?